petergns/awsCatalog/README.md

 4. Reboot the Instance with:
 `sudo reboot`

-Installing Packages for Database Application
+Install Major Packages and Clone Application
 ------
 Install APACHE2